 Check out these 20 self-care ideas that cost no money that you can do today.

 This post contains affiliate links.
-This means if you use a link and make a purchase, I may receive a commission at no cost to you.
+If you use a link and make a purchase, I may receive a commission at no cost to you.

 1. Read a book